Making Blockchain Experiments Easy

 Huawei Huang

-Huawei Huang (IEEE Senior Member) is an associate professor at Sun Yat-sen University.
+Huawei Huang (IEEE Senior Member) is a professor (full) at Sun Yat-sen University.
 He received his Ph.D. in Computer Science and Engineering from The University of Aizu, Japan.
 His research interests include blockchain, Web3, metaverse, and distributed computing/protocols.
-He is recognized in the list of the top 2% scientists by Standford University.
-He has more than 100 papers published in top journals such as IEEE/ACM ToN, JSAC, TPDS, TDSC, TMC, TC, etc., as well as in prestigious international conferences INFOCOM, ICDCS, etc. He has published two blockchain books titled "From Blockchain to Web3 & Metaverse" and "Blockchain Scalability".
+He is recognized as one of the top 2% scientists by Stanford University.
+He has published more than 100 papers in top journals, including IEEE/ACM ToN, JSAC, TPDS, TDSC, TMC, and TC, as well as at prestigious international conferences such as INFOCOM, WWW, and ICDCS.
+He has published two blockchain books titled "From Blockchain to Web3 & Metaverse" and "Blockchain Scalability".

 林建入